Items filtered by date: November 2021

 You may have once heard that it is better to stand than sit, however, this may not be entirely accurate.
 While it might be true that sitting too much can have ill effects on your overall health, standing all day is also not great.
 Standing for prolonged periods of time has been linked to muscle strain, fatigue, swelling, varicose veins, leg cramps, joint problems, plantar fasciitis, bunions, calluses, and corns.
 If you must stand for long periods of time, it is suggested that you frequently change the position you stand in, wear comfortable and supportive shoes, walk around and stretch your feet, and take occasional breaks to sit and rest.
 If you are suffering from foot pain, please seek the care of a podiatrist.

 While working on the feet, it is important to take the proper care of them.
 For more information about working on your feet, contact Dr. Michael T. Hames from Florence Foot Center.
-Our doctor will treat your foot needs.
+Our doctor will treat your foot and ankle needs.

 Working on Your Feet